We know what you're thinking: "wait, isn't MODOK the leader of AIM?"

 The sci-guy doesn't just wear the normal AIM "beekeeper" outfit, he gets fancy golden armor.
 Personally, I'd have opted for shared anonymity, especially when the Avengers kick the door down

 and start looking for who's in charge, but hey, maybe that's why I'm not the Scientist Supreme.
-That, and I wasn't born the heir to an Apatheid-era emerald mine, so I can just pay people to do work and then put my name on it for the clout.
-The arms and legs are the Taskmaster molds we've seen a few times, but the trunk is new.
+That, and I wasn't born the heir to an Apatheid-era emerald mine, so I can't just pay people to do work and then put my name on it for the clout.
+The arms and legs are the Taskmaster molds we've seen a few times, but the trunk is new work by Jonathan Gilboa.
 The chest armor has four blue hexagons, the same symbol that was on the back of MODOK's head.
 Guess someone decided that's AIM's symbol now.
 There are flat pads over the shoulders, and a tall black collar around the neck.
 The lower torso is solid black, but he wears a large utility belt with a huge blue device in the center.
 Does that do anything other than look cool?
 Probably.
 But not on this toy.

 Even the helmet isn't the stanard AIM style.
 It's similar, in that it's a tall yellow basket that's flat on top, but instead of a narrow visior to look through, there's a large metallic blue window on the front.
 It still conceals the identity of who's inside, but it looks fancier.
 There's also a blue grille over the mouth area.
 His neck is black, so it blends into the shadows of his collar and doesn't stick out.